timidri/washhub/README.md

 ## Known bugs

-Listing orgs with lots of repos can result in a washhub error:
+Listing orgs with lots of repos can result in an empty repository listing.
+When running wash in debug mode (`wash --loglevel debug`) the following error is displayed:

 ```quote
 DEBU FUSE: Find .git in /github/<org> errored: script returned a non-zero exit code of 1. stderr output: Error: GET https://api.github.com/orgs/<org>/repos?per_page=99: 502 Server Error []